overseer25/MyRPG/SOSCSRPG/README.txt

 - "nameof" is a built in function that can get the name of a property.
 This is helpful because, when renaming a property, it won't refactor a string variable containing the name of the property (ie. OnPropertyChanged("Property")).
 However, if you use nameof, it will refactor, as it is not explicitly a string anymore (ie. OnPropertyChanged(nameof(Property))).

+- An ObservableCollection is a collection type for ModelView structures where any changes made to the collection will be updated in the
+	UI.